googleapis/google-cloud-java/gcloud-java-examples/README.md

     Before running the example, go to the [Google Developers Console][developers-console] to ensure that BigQuery API is enabled.
-You can upload a CSV file `my_csv_file` to the `my_bucket` bucket (replace `my_csv_file` and `my_bucket` with actual file and bucket names) using the GCS [web browser](https://console.developers.google.com/storage/browser).
+You can upload a CSV file `my_csv_file` to the `my_bucket` bucket (replace `my_csv_file` and `my_bucket` with actual file and bucket names) using the Google Cloud Storage [web browser](https://console.developers.google.com/storage/browser).
 The CSV file will be used to load data into a BigQuery table and should look something like:
     ```csv
     value1
     value2